libAppTelemetry - Usage Analytics for shareware software (Windows, MacOS X)

 - Affordable by design: It eliminates the cost of running a complex reporting platform by using Google Analytics.

 - You can rename the library (.dll or .dylib) to a filename that matches your application's name

 - Work in a reporting/analytics tool you already know: Google Analytics

 - Free and reliable reporting platform: Google Analytics

-- Simple API; easy linking by example
+- Simple API; easy linking with your Mac/Windows desktop software

 Icon designed by Eucalyp from Flaticon